doorfortyfour/TileWorldCreator/docs/faq.md

 TileWorldCreator does currently not support the official Unity 2D workflow (2D sprites & Tilemaps).
 But you can still use it for your 2D game, by using quad meshes with a textures on it as your 2D tiles.
 TileWorldCreator also supports XZ and XY map orientation.
+Support for 2D sprite and Tilemaps is currently under research.

 ## How do I add ramps?
 To add ramps you will usually have two blueprint layers.
 One is your base layer which will be used by your normal tileset without ramps.